1920s George Rice Blacksmith Shop

 William’s wife Sarah Jane Fenwick was artistic.
 In Elba, William built buggies and she painted the decorative swirls and pin stripes on them.
 She died when Albert, who was born in 1903, was an infant.
 William moved north in 1910 and settled the family in a house on 3rd Ave.
 East in Owen Sound.
 When the Massie blacksmith shop was offered for sale, William bought the shop and a nearby farm at the 4th Line and Massie Road.
 William died in 1914.
 William’s son, Will, took over the farm and his son George Rice took over the shop.

-Work horses that pulled logs, ploughs and stone boats1 had heavier shoes than “road horses” that pulled buggies.
+Work horses that pulled logs, ploughs and stone boats* had heavier shoes than “road horses” that pulled buggies.
 The work horses were easier to shoe because they were quieter.
 In the 1930s, wild horses from the Prairies were brought to the area and were popular with local farmers because they were cheaper than tamed horses.
-Some blacksmiths had cages for more high spirited horses but George did not use a cage.
+Some blacksmiths had cages for more high-spirited horses, but George did not use a cage.

 Another sideline was sharpening - tools, knives and saws of all sorts.
 After sharpening cross-cut saws he tested them - with one of his sons' help - offering copious advice on proper sawing technique.
 During the Second World War he sharpened and tempered tools for Kennedy’s Foundry in Owen Sound.